bmcgaughey1/AlderClassification/README.md

-The goal of this R code is to perform basic data processing to assemble data and then develop a classification model using lidar-derived metrics to identify red alder (alnus rubra) in a study area located in the northwest corner of the Olympic Peninsula in Washington state (USA). the code is divided into two parts.
-The first processes field measurements and LAS point cloud data to generate metrics used for the classification model development. the second part, fits the classification model and generates test statistics.
+The goal of this R code is to perform basic data processing to assemble data and then develop a classification model using lidar-derived metrics to identify red alder (alnus rubra) in a study area located in the northwest corner of the Olympic Peninsula in Washington state (USA).
+The code is divided into two parts.
+The first, RA\_classification.R, processes field measurements and LAS point cloud data to generate metrics used for the classification model development.
+The second part, ComparisonTable.R, fits the classification model and generates test statistics.
+The majority of the results presented in the manuascript are generate by the code in ComparisonTable.R.

-**Code is actually in two files: RA\_classification.E and ComparisonTable.R.
-The first file has the point cloud processing and the code for the original model development.
-The second has only the model fitting and testing code.
-I am pretty sure that the second file produces all of the results presented in the manuscript.**

 This code is provided “as-is” for the enlightenment of readers.